 You’ll be glad to know that any addictive qualities of marijuana come solely from the THC, and according to the World Health Organisation, CBD holds no potential for abuse or dependence.

-While some side effects are possible, they are rare and CBD is typically well tolerated by most people.
+While some side effects from CBD tinctures are possible, they are rare and CBD is typically well-tolerated by most people.

 Despite this, the following side effects have been reported:

-CBD is also known to interact with several medications, and as a result it’s important to check in with your GP.
+CBD is also known to interact with several medications, and as a result it’s important to check in with your GP before starting a CBD regimen.
+Your doctor may have to conduct routine liver monitoring or adjust your CBD or medication dosage.

 First things first, caution is always good when it comes to putting new substances in your body.